go-beans/go/README.md

  	// somewhere inside method logic
 	s.httpClient().Get("http://example.com") // here

-> Dedicate a file aka _context_ or _configuration_ for beans definitions inside package `init` method.
-This can be a file in a root package with the same name as a package name for services implementated and grouped by this package.
+> Dedicate a file a.k.a. _context_ or _configuration_ for beans definitions inside package `init` method.
+This can be a file in a root package with the same name as a package name for services implemented and grouped by this package.
 One can reuse configured and ready-to-go services in different parts of application by for importing package where needed and injecting beans.

 ## Dependencies